 Combine 2 parts liquid (I like using vegetable or chicken stock) with 1 part quinoa in a pot, and bring to a simmer (uncovered).
 Cover and simmer for 15 minutes.

 Remove the pot from the hot burner and place on a cool burner.
 Just like rice, quinoa benefits from resting (covered) for 10 minutes.
-This helps all the liquids in the pot distribute evenly, giving you perfect, fluffy quinoa!
+This helps all the liquids in the pot distribute evenly, giving you perfect, fluffy results!

 Fluff with a fork and you are good to go.